jmecono85/configure-ad/README.md

 - Create a new File and paste the contents of the script into it
 - Run the script and observe the accounts being created
 - When finished, open ADUC and observe the accounts in the appropriate OU

+[Step 10] Dealing with Account Lockouts
+- Log in to CLIENT-1 IP Address: 172.184.199.219 as one of the user (jag.jut), that was created in PowerShell_ise
+- Purposely enter incorrect password to lock the account
+- Login in the Domain Controller (DC-1 Public, IP Address: 172.184.192.165) as "Jane"
+- Go to "Active Directory Users and Computers"
+- Right Click (mydomain.com) --> Find --> enter user (jag.jut) --> Right Click on user --> Account --> Check "Unlock Account" section --> Apply --> OK

+[Step 11] Enabling and Disabling Accounts
+- Go to "Active Directory Users and Computers"
+- Right Click (mydomain.com) --> Find --> enter user (jag.jut) --> Right Click on user --> select ENABLE ACCOUNT OR DISABLE ACCOUNT.